-APPROVAL OF BROOKE GROUP LTD. 1999 LONG-TERM INCENTIVE PLAN
+APPROVAL OF VECTOR GROUP LTD. AMENDED AND RESTATED

+1999 LONG-TERM INCENTIVE PLAN

-The board has approved and the Company has adopted, subject to stockholder approval, the Brooke Group Ltd. 1999 Long-Term Incentive Plan.
+The board has approved and the Company has adopted, subject to stockholder approval, the Vector Group Ltd. Amended and Restated 1999 Long-Term Incentive Plan.
 A general description of the basic features of the plan is set forth below.
-This description is qualified in its entirety by reference to the full text of the plan which is appended in full to this proxy statement.
+This description is qualified in its entirety by reference to the full text of the plan which is attached as Appendix B to this proxy statement.